kikossik/kikossik.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---
 ## Key accomplishments:
-- Presented at SBU Economics Conference and at Ureca VIP team
-- Developed dashboard to capture most affected/dangerous areas prominent to damage, which allows material scientists to focus on those areas to research building anti-crack/corrosion resisting material which can be coated on the pipes
+- Created an interactive dashboard highlighting high-risk geographical areas prone to damage, enabling material scientists to target these areas for developing anti-crack and corrosion-resistant coatings for the pipelines carrying Hazardous Liquids.
+- Presented research at the SBU Economics Conference and showcased a poster for the [EACC VIP](https://www.stonybrook.edu/commcms/vertically-integrated-projects/teams/_team_page/team_page.php?team=Engineering%20Adaptation%20to%20Climate%20Change%20(EACC)) team with Prof. Halada at the URECA Symposium.

 ---
 ### 1 - Data Cleaning
-I got the data from *Federal Pipeline and Hazardous Materials Safety Administration (PHMSA).
-The format was very bad as the data is from 1986-2022.
-It consisted 3 different excel files, all of them with different type of formatting.
-80% of my work was data cleaning and preprocessing.
-I will attach my Jupyter Notebook file for anyone who's interested to  take a look.
-Side note: in this Notebook I also merged data about Temperature and Extreme Storm Events from 1986-2022 (both data from *NOAA.gov*).
-Ultimately, this was not used in the visualization, but it's good I kept it since you can see more work inside the Notebook :)
+I got the data from [*Federal Pipeline and Hazardous Materials Safety Administration (PHMSA)*](https://www.phmsa.dot.gov/data-and-statistics/pipeline/data-and-statistics-overview).
+Since it spans from 1986 to 2022, the format was inconsistent across three different Excel files, each with unique formatting.
+About 80% of my work involved data cleaning and preprocessing.
+I’ve attached my Jupyter Notebook file for anyone interested in exploring it further.
+As a side note, I also merged data on Temperature and Extreme Storm Events from 1986 to 2022 (sourced from [NOAA.gov](NOAA.gov)), as these factors are also susceptible to change due to climate change.
+Ultimately, this was not used in the visualization, but it's good I kept it since you can see more work inside the Notebook!

 ---
 ### 2 - Interactive Dashboard